-Environmental Science: Large River Ecosystems (PhD - New for Fall 2014)
+Environmental Science: Large River Ecosystems (PhD)

 The Illinois Board of Higher Education and the Higher Learning Commission have granted approval to Western Illinois University to establish a Ph.D. program in environmental science.
 The new degree program, which focuses on large river ecosystem, will be available at the WIU-Quad Cities Campus.